MicrosoftDocs/OfficeDocs-SharePoint/migration/migration-api-user-identifier-guidance.md

 The import pipeline allows event handlers to be referenced on list items but doesn’t allow defining event handlers at the list level at this time.
 The import pipeline does not fire events as items are imported, so existing event handlers will not fire due to the import event.

-### Guidelines for entering user identifiers in UserGroup.XML
+### Entering user identifiers in UserGroup.XML

-When generating the UserGroup.XML in the submitted Migration API package, the user identifier requires:
+Follow these guidelines when generating the **UserGroup.XML** in the submitted package:

 - A person can be identified only once in a single package
 - The 'login' attribute of the user identifier requires a UPN. **Do not** enter a non-UPN email address.